-In next experiment we investigated the cost of the resiliency mechanisms in terms of memory and the CPU utilization, including the cost to monitor, recover, and synchronize the internal state of VNFs.
-Figures 12 and 13 show the results for memory and CPU utilization for each of the resiliency mechanisms as the length of the SFC length varies from 1 to 8 VNFs.
+In next experiment we investigated the cost of the resiliency mechanisms in terms of memory and the CPU utilisation, including the cost to monitor, recover, and synchronise the internal state of VNFs.
+Figures 12 and 13 show the results for memory and CPU utilisation for each of the resiliency mechanisms as the length of the SFC length varies from 1 to 8 VNFs.
 The 0R mechanism presents a longer recovery time in exchange for lower cost.
-The 0R mechanism scales well as the number of VNFs grow: its CPU utilization remains roughly constant.
-For memory usage, the increase is proportional to the number of VNFs, ranging from 1.88%
+The 0R mechanism scales well as the number of VNFs grow: its CPU utilisation remains roughly constant.
+For memory usage, the increase is proportional to the number of VNFs, ranging from 1.88% (1 VNF) to 13.04% (8 VNFs).
+On the other hand, although the 1R-AS mechanism has a shorter recovery time than 0R, it maintains the same performance levels as 0R, both in terms of CPU and memory.

-Figure 12 Overhead: CPU consumption.
+Figure 12 Overhead: CPU consumption (see online version for colours)